fertinaz/genPrime/README.md

   --validate=true  \
   --parallel=false
 ```
-This execution will use the first algorithm to find the prime numbers between
+This execution uses the first algorithm to find the prime numbers between
 the range between 10 and 200.
-It'll print the results as a list, and validate
+It'll print the results as a list, and
-them as well.
-Parallel option is disabled.
+validate them as well.
+Parallel execution is disabled.

 Note:
 --parallel option doesn't work properly, so please ignore it at the moment.